CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 In this lab environment you are provided with a lab virtual machine with Hyper-V manager pre-installed along with the guest operating systems like Kali Linux and Metasploitable using which you will learn the penetration testing skills.

-**Kali linux** is a penetration testing platform which is a debian based linux distribution aimed at advanced penetration testing and security auditing.
-It contains several tools for various information security tasks like social engineering, Forensics or penetration testing.
+**Kali Linux** is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.

 **Metasploitable** is an intentionally vulnerable linux virtual machine, this virtual machine is usually used to conduct security training, test security tools and practice common penetration testing techniques.